 In addition to my formal academic development, I have also had the opportunity to continue working with Dr. Magruder on the Galileo’s World exhibition.
-My main task has been to help organize the education initiatives, such as the docent program and K-12 education outreach.
+I have given tours to groups of all ages as well as represented the Library and History of Science Collections at a few conferences.

 My mini-cv for the year

 Dr. Vermij is my PhD committee chair; Dr. Livesey, Dr. Barker, Dr. Crowther, Dr. Magruder, and Dr. Wickersham are all members

 Courses taken during fall 2015